palubad/GEE-functions-codes/README.md

 #### How to use this function?
 1. Define the Image Collection you want to use, define the ROI and filter the selected Image Collection by date and ROI.
-2. Load the GEE repository using the `require('users/danielp/functions:makeMosaicsFromOverlappingTiles_function')`, e.g. `var theFunction = require('users/danielp/functions:makeMosaicsFromOverlappingTiles_function')`
+2. Load the GEE repository using `require('users/danielp/functions:makeMosaicsFromOverlappingTiles_function')`, e.g. `var theFunction = require('users/danielp/functions:makeMosaicsFromOverlappingTiles_function')`
 3. Add input parameters (collection and ROI) and use the function, e.g. `var finalCollection = theFunction.makeMosaicsFromOverlappingTiles(your_collection, your_geometry)`
 4. Use the mosaiced Image Collection

 Take a look at the example code [here](https://code.earthengine.google.com/eeed2f691e03f7447367777e76b0e847).
 The source code of the function can be found in the *javascript_codes* folder of this repository.

 ## bandsToImgCollection(image) function
 This function creates an ee.ImageCollection from bands of a selected image.